2007 Irish Masters

-The 2007 Kilkenny Irish Masters was a professional non-ranking snooker tournament that took place between 9 and 11 March 2007 at the Ormonde Hotel in Kilkenny, Republic of Ireland.
+The 2007 Kilkenny Irish Masters was a professional non-ranking snooker tournament that took place between 9 and 11 March 2007 at the Ormonde Hotel in Kilkenny, Ireland.

 Ronnie O'Sullivan won in the final 9–1 against Barry Hawkins to claim the Paul Hunter Trophy.
 In the quarter-finals O'Sullivan also compiled a maximum break against Joe Swail.
 The initial maximum break prize of a Citroën Coupe, worth €20,000, was later withdrawn by the organisers.

 Prize fund

 The breakdown of prize money for this year is shown below: